 On the set, not at all.
 People ask me what’s the difference between a male and a female director?
 I have to wrap my head around it.
 Maybe she’s a lot more collaborative.
 Women generally tend to take everyone along, that’s how we’ve been trained, that’s how we’ve been conditioned… to keep it together.
 Ego can have negative connotations and I feel there’s less of that.
 Otherwise, she just was a director on the set doing her job and doing a bloody good job.
 Where it made a difference, I feel, was a woman telling a woman’s story through the eyes of another woman.
 It was Anu telling Shakuntala’s story through the eyes of Anupama Banerjee… As a woman, you understand other women better just like men understand other men better.
 I’ve told a lot of women stories but they’ve all been told through a male lens.
 I think that was a definite advantage.

-similarities between you and Shakuntala Devi?
+Did you find any similarities between you and Shakuntala Devi?

 Yeah.
 The easiest similarity is that both of us laugh a lot.
 I’ve been told after people watched the film that both of us have a wicked sense of humour.
 But she was a free spirit and I’m working towards being free-spirited.